 KEEP IT CLEAN - 5 SIMPLE TIPS TO GET YOUR CANOLA READY FOR EXPORT

 Only apply pesticides that are registered for use on canola in Canada and won’t create trade concerns.
 Registration of a pesticide doesn’t guarantee that it is acceptable to export customers.
 One challenge is that registration can pre-date the establishment of maximum residue limits (MRLs) in major export markets, and in some cases this can create a market risk.
 Talk with your grain buyer before you spray to ensure the pesticides you’re using are acceptable to your customers.

-CAUTION – TREATED CROP COULD CREATE MARKETING CONCERNS:
+BE INFORMED – TREATED CROP COULD CREATE MARKETING CONCERNS: